 On this page, you will find information about the Mary Seacole Leadership programme for community pharmacy and the Health in Justice pharmacy workforce.
-We will provide you with an overview of the programme, frequently asked questions and testimonials from current and previous participants.
+We will provide you with an overview of the programme, frequently asked questions and testimonials from participants.